resource-watch/slate/source/includes/api/_metadata.md

 The first of which is that metadata objects contains information about another RW API entity - a dataset, a layer or a widget.
 Thus, each metadata object belongs to a single `resource`, identified by its `type` and `id`.
 As this `type` + `id` pair directly or indirectly references a dataset, and for convenience, each metadata object also has the dataset identifier to which it's associated.

-Another important concept to keep in mind is that each metadata object concerns a single `language` and `application`.
+Another important concept to keep in mind is that each metadata object concerns a single combination of `language` and `application`.
 If you want to provide translations of your metadata, or if you'd like it to tailor a resource's metadata to better fit different applications, you should create multiple metadata objects for the different combinations of application and language.

-Building on top of the two concepts above, it's important to highlight that while each resource can have multiple metadata, it cannot have multiple metadata for the same language + application combination.
+Building on top of the two concepts above, it's important to highlight that while each resource can have multiple metadata, it cannot have multiple metadata for the same combination of `language` and `application`.
 For example, metadata about a tree cover dataset for the [Global Forest Watch](https://www.globalforestwatch.org/) application might be available in both English and Spanish (each a different metadata object), and these may be different compared to metadata objects in the same languages associated with [Resource Watch](https://resourcewatch.org/) application.
 This example would then represent a total of 4 different metadata objects, all associated with the same dataset.

 When it comes to its internal structure, metadata objects have a balance of structured and free-format fields that promote a common base across all objects, while allowing different applications and use cases to have their own specific structure and details.
 You can learn more about the available fields in the [metadata reference](#metadata-reference) section.